-9Miles Project is a registered non-profit organisation that was founded in Cape Town in 2013.
+9Miles Project is a community-based nonprofit organisation that was founded in Cape Town in 2013.

-We use surfing as a catalyst to engage at-risk youth and provide safe spaces and structured programmes for vulnerable children in coastal informal settlements.
-We offer mentorship, skills development, and holistic support to youth, and their families in the areas of Cape Town, Elands Bay, and St Francis Bay.
+Using surfing as a drawcard, 9Miles Project provides safe spaces and structured after school programmes for impoverished and vulnerable children in marginalised coastal communities; and offers food aid, literacy and academic support, mentorship, job creation, skills development, and holistic support to at-risk youth and their communities in the areas of Cape Town, Elands Bay, and St Francis Bay in South Africa.

 The Beach Co-op

 We love the ocean and want to work with others that do too.
 It all began in 2015 when a volunteer group started meeting every new moon to collect marine debris on the rocky shore at Surfers Corner in Muizenberg.
 It is our local surf break and we wanted to do something for the ocean that does so much for us.
 This philosophy continues into the work we do today, and although our mission is focused on single-use plastic, the driving force and primary ambition is the health of our ocean.
 Our single use plastics mission is to work with it at all points of its supply chain: remove it from the beach, refuse it when making purchases, work with brands and companies who want to use less plastic, and encourage manufacturers to design plastic packaging with a circular economy in mind i.e. design for recyclability.